 Consequently, under certain circumstances, by law you have the right to:

-- Withdraw consent and the right to object and restrict further processing of your data; however, this may affect service delivery to you.
+- The right to object and restrict further processing of your data; however, this may affect service delivery to you.

 - Request to have your data deleted where there is no compelling reason for its continued processing and provided that there are no legitimate grounds for retaining it.